BidnessForB/JPostman/README.md

   PostmanCollection pmcSource = PostmanCollection.PMCFactory("/path/to/another/collection.json");
   pmcTest.addItem(pmcSource, 2);
   ```
-  At the moment only folders and requests are copied over.
-Copying scripts and variables to the new folder will be implemented shortly.
+  All folders, requests, pre-request and test scripts are copied over.
+Collection variables are appended to the target collections array of variables.

+  **CAUTION** Currently there is no check for duplicate variables names between the two collections.

 ### Write your edited collections to a JSON file